-Forecast: Nigerian Maritime Industry To Grow By 5% In 2018 And Post 2019 Election projected to grow by 2.5 - 5 per cent within the period 2018-2019 with a projected increase in demand for maritime services in Nigeria during the period of projection.
-This was contained in the Nigerian maritime industry forecast for 2018/2019 unveiled in Lagos, by Dr. Dakuku Adol Peterside, Director General, Nigerian Maritime Administration and Safety Agency (NIMASA) and the Agency's Board Chairman, he Nigerian Maritime industry is
+Forecast: Nigerian Maritime Industry To Grow By 5% In 2018 And Post 2019 Election he Nigerian Maritime industry is projected to grow by 2.5 - 5 per cent within the period 2018-2019 with a projected increase in demand for maritime services in Nigeria during the period of projection.
+This was contained in the Nigerian maritime industry forecast for 9 unveiled in Lagos, by Dr. Dakuku Adol Peterside.

-...
-As Dakuku notes, Nigeria's Economy Bound for Growth ...NIMASA Projects Huge Investment Opportunities
+...As Dakuku notes, Nigeria's Economy Bound for Growth ...NIMASA Projects Huge Investment Opportunities